 Melanistic morph & "Silver foxes"

-Black (melanistic) foxes are occasionally seen in the UK; being genetic variants, they crop up from time-to-time with Red cubs in litters.
+Black (melanistic) foxes are occasionally seen in the UK; being genetic variants, they crop up from time-to-time with Red cubs in litters, and there may be an increasing introgression of North American Red fox genes from escaped domestic animals resulting in an increase in dark animals.
 Jet black foxes are, however, very rare in Europe; in his 2005 Carnivores of the World, Ronald Nowak notes that such foxes are confined to the extreme north of Europe and make up about 1% of the population.
-In September 2008 a young black fox was filmed in a cemetery on the outskirts of Chorley in Lancashire (north-west England) and the BBC’s Springwatch team filmed a black fox in a garden in southern England in early June 2010.
+In September 2008 a young black fox was filmed in a cemetery on the outskirts of Chorley in Lancashire (north-west England) and the BBC's Springwatch team filmed a black fox in a garden in southern England in early June 2010.